 Reserve This Tour by Filling Out the Form Or Call 1-800-600-4006

 An exclusive by Silver Spur Tours.
 Embark from your lodging point in Phoenix or Scottsdale.
 A drive thru beautiful Sedona and up Oak Creek Canyon as we continue to the Grand Canyon.
-Enjoy a full Grand Canyon South Rim tour and Check-in at your hotel or houseboat to enjoy the evening.
+Enjoy a full Grand Canyon South Rim tour and Check-in at your hotel in Page, AZ to enjoy the evening.
 Checkout next morning at about 8:00 AM, have breakfast (not included) and head to Antelope Canyon and Horseshoe Bend before returning back to the Valley of the Sun.

 Board our Mercedes-Built Sprinter Touring van in either Phoenix or Scottsdale for a scenic 2.5 hour drive to Sedona.
 The Sedona area is magical.
 Elegant, rustic with the aura of ancient Native American history.
 You will experience where peace of mind and tranquility could have originated.
 A day absorbing memories beyond imagination.
 Sedona Arizona. red rock country.
 Land of the Secret Canyon where ancient civilizations left many prehistoric ruins and artifacts as evidence of existence.
 See all of the most popular scenic attractions including the edges of Boynton Canyon, Airport Mesa, Cathedral Rock, and Chapel of the Holy Cross as you drive through.
 The tour continues with a 2,000 foot ascent up Oak Creek Canyon with hair-pin turns on winding road to the top of the Mogollon Rim.
 Another scenic drive through Ponderosa Pines to Flagstaff, Arizona where you will get great views of the San Francisco Peaks, the tallest mountain range in Arizona.

 Enter at the Grand Canyon West Main Entrance.